 DMARC is a protocol that helps prevent email domain spoofing by authenticating the emails sent from a domain.
 By setting a DMARC policy to “reject,” companies can ensure that unauthorized emails are blocked and never reach the intended recipients.
 This is particularly important in industries where trust is paramount, such as finance, healthcare, and retail.
 If a company’s email domain is spoofed, customers might receive fake emails asking them to provide sensitive information, potentially leading to data breaches or financial fraud.
 Companies that often send out promotional emails are also at particular risk as recipients are used to receiving these types of emails that may require a click.

-Implementing DMARC correctly is one of the most important steps a company can take today to protect its reputation in the cyber world.
+Implementing DMARC with progressive enforcement is a practical step organisations can take to reduce impersonation risk.
 DMARC works alongside other email security measures, such as Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM), to prevent attackers from misusing a domain for phishing or other types of cyber fraud.
-Without a properly configured DMARC policy, a company’s domain is vulnerable to cybercriminals, leading to reputational damage that could take years to repair.
+Without enforced authentication controls, domains may be more susceptible to impersonation attempts, which can undermine stakeholder trust.

 Beyond DMARC: A Holistic Approach to Cybersecurity and Brand Protection

-While DMARC is essential, it’s only one part of a comprehensive cybersecurity strategy.
+While DMARC email authentication is foundational, it’s only one part of a comprehensive cybersecurity strategy.
 Companies should also invest in robust network security, regular vulnerability assessments, and employee training to prevent phishing and other types of cyberattacks.
 Employees, especially those in customer-facing roles, should be educated about common cyber threats and how to spot suspicious activity.
-By fostering a culture of cybersecurity awareness, companies can create a first line of defense against potential threats.
+Embedding cybersecurity awareness into daily operations strengthens both resilience and brand integrity.

 Moreover, companies should establish an incident response plan that includes crisis communication strategies.
 In the event of a cyber incident, swift and transparent communication is crucial to maintaining customer trust.
 Companies should be prepared to inform customers and partners about the incident, explain what is being done to address the issue, and outline steps taken to prevent future incidents.
 By handling a cyber incident responsibly and proactively, companies can mitigate the reputational impact and demonstrate their commitment to customer security.